gatsbyjs/gatsby/docs/contributing/community-contributions.md

 A big part of what makes Gatsby great is each and every one of you in the community.
 Your contributions enrich the Gatsby experience and make it better every day.

-We welcome all contributions from you in the community, and would be thrilled to amplify your voice.
+We welcome all contributions from you in the community and would be thrilled to amplify your voice.
 Contributions are not limited to code, and can take all shapes and forms:

 - Your wonderful Gatsby.js website!
 - Gatsby starters